I. Prolegomenon: “Once upon a time,” Conservatism, and the Appeal of Nostalgia

 The gory, brutal revenge must be understood in terms of what the film has posited about good women and bad women, what it’s told us about who is important and who’s not, what it includes and what it excludes, and what it tells us about the central characters, Rick and Cliff, their whiteness and their maleness.

 In that larger context, the revenge isn’t really about Sharon Tate at all, as I’ve seen a number of reviews suggest.
 It isn’t about recovering her memory and her story.
 It’s about white men in Hollywood and the sense of a loss of power, their fear of obsolescence and mortality in a quickly changing world they fear they don’t understand, can’t understand, and don’t want to understand.
-The movie isn’t a fantasy of revenge for Sharon Tate: it’s a fantasy about the restoration of the dignity and power of white men, especially white men in Hollywood, who’ve had their power wrested from them by women and, less explicitly, by people of color.
-Tate is just the beneficent princess in their very important story.
+The movie isn’t a fantasy of revenge for Sharon Tate: it’s a fantasy about the restoration of the dignity and power of white men, especially white men in Hollywood, who’ve had their power wrested from them by women and, less explicitly, by Black people, Asian people, Latinx people.
+Tate is just the beneficent princess in their Very Important Story.

 In this scenario of men vs. bad women, Rick forms the emotional human heart of the battle; he’s vulnerable and shows he’s vulnerable.
 He feels fear.
 He cries.
 He stutters.
 He forgets his lines.
 He’s the kind of man most human men might relate to themselves.
 We really want him to be ok.